naburov/MAS-project-ay2122/README.md

 cd BaseImage
 conda env create -f environment.yml
 ```
 This should create the environment with all packages installed.
-Some problems might occur with particular machine.
+Some problems might occur with the particular machine.

 ## Training
 There are several ways to train models - single and multiprocess.
-To train in a single process mode do following steps:
+To train in a single process mode do the following steps:
 ```
 conda activate opensim-rl
 python train_dreamer_single_thread.py
 ```
 Configuration of hyperparameters and training environment is done via ```config.py``` file.

-To train in a multipocess mode it is recommended to use prebuilt docker container.
-To train with docker container do following steps:
+To train in a multiprocess mode it is recommended to use a prebuilt docker container.
+To train with docker container do the following steps:
 ```
 docker pull naburov/mas-project-burov-ay2122
 docker run {mount arguments} --gpus 0  naburov/mas-project-burov-ay2122 /bin/bash -c "source activate opensim-rl;export LD_LIBRARY_PATH=/usr/local/cuda-10.2/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}};mpirun -np {n_processes} --allow-run-as-root python  train_dreamer_non_block.py"
 ```
-To train in a multipocess mode on your own machine you should execute:
+To train in a multiprocess mode on your machine you should execute:
 ```
 mpirun -np 20 --allow-run-as-root python train_dreamer_non_block.py
 ```
-Problem with local training is MPI compatibility as it is OS and hardware dependent.
-Here I'm not going to explain how to build MPI for your own system.
+The problem with local training is MPI compatibility as it is OS and hardware-dependent.
+Here I'm not going to explain how to build MPI for your system.
 Refer to: [linux](https://www.open-mpi.org/faq/?category=building#easy-build), [windows](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi)

 ## Validating
-To check the perfomance of the model you should:
+To check the performance of the model you should:
-1. Download final weights from [google drive folder](https://drive.google.com/drive/folders/15l626Dfau1rahLc7OHhJlFwEt2K5pqyL?usp=sharing) and store them to the single directory *dirname*
+1. Download final weights from [google drive folder](https://drive.google.com/drive/folders/15l626Dfau1rahLc7OHhJlFwEt2K5pqyL?usp=sharing) and store them in the single directory *dirname*
 2. Edit config file.
 Set MODEL_CHECKPOINT_DIR to the absolute path of the folder with checkpoints
 3. From the project directory run: ```python validate_dreamer.py ```